Rotations PGY 2

 Outpatient Clinic-Boston Medical Center

-Two new rotations, each 4 weeks in duration, are designed to prepare residents for new systems of care proposed in national healthcare and currently in design in Massachusetts, a leader in healthcare innovation.
+Two rotations, each 4 weeks in duration, are designed to prepare residents for new systems of care proposed in national healthcare and currently in design in Massachusetts, a leader in healthcare innovation.
 One rotation is located at West Roxbury VA campus and one at Bedford VA.
 Both rotations build upon an existing clinic with an established embedded psychiatrist as part of the primary care team to deliver immediate psychiatric intervention and follow-up to meet the full spectrum of clinical care.
-Residents are now a member of the team working closely with the integrated psychiatrist to conduct consultations, psychiatric assessment, and treatment with planned follow-up as indicated.
-Given the clinical system of care at Bedford VA, telepsychiatry is an advanced tool used for clinical care.
+Residents are a member of the team working closely with the integrated psychiatrist to conduct consultations, psychiatric assessment, and treatment with planned follow-up as indicated.
+A new rotation in a Geriatric Medicine clinic, a training site for Geriatric Medicine Fellows, expands both the training in Integrated Care and in Geriartic Psychiatry.
+Bedford VA is a national leader in Telepsychiatry, an advanced tool used to expand clinical services to veterans away from the medical center, including 4 areas Community Colleges.
 Residents become certified in telepyschiatry and treat patients with this new technology.
-Residents participate in educational conferences, journal club and interviewing seminars.
+Residents participate in educational conferences, journal club case conference and interviewing seminars.

 Adolescent Psychiatry Bournewood Hospital